kevhill/bh-tbd/README.md

 # bh-tbd
 ## Beyond Here: TBD
-TBD means to be determined, or there be dragons, depending on how you would like to interpret it.
+TBD means "To Be Determined", or "There Be Dragons", depending on how you would like to interpret it.
 That is fitting as this effort is largely about letting parsers interpret messages as they see fit, in a structured heirarchical way.

 ### Status
 Right now this is just an idea.
 This repo eventually will hold code, but for now just descriptions of the spec.